How much are this school's per-pupil expenditures?

 Idaho’s per-pupil expenditures are calculated by dividing current expenditures by the total student enrollment.
-Current expenditures are comprised of expenditures for the day-to-day operation of schools, including, but not limited to: expenditures for instruction, administration, instructional support, and operation and maintenance of facilities.
+Current expenditures comprise expenditures for the day-to-day operation of schools, including but not limited to expenditures for: instruction, administration, instructional support, and operation and maintenance of facilities.
 Expenditures are shown by fund source (state/local and federal).

 How does this compare?

 Where do the funds come from?

 Federal funds account for the revenues from federal agencies made available to school districts and charter schools for special projects.
 These funds are typically restricted in how they can be spent.

 State and Local Funds include the General Fund, which is the chief operating fund of school districts and charter schools.
 The majority of these dollars come from the State of Idaho as a Legislative appropriation.
 Other sources of funds include taxes raised from local levies and local grants.
 Other dollars included here are local and state dollars restricted for specific purposes.

 School Expenditures per pupil are the current costs incurred at the school level directly or indirectly.
 Expenditures include costs for instruction, purchased services, materials and supplies, capital outlay, student support services, school administration, and operation and maintenance of facilities.